SHARE Virtual Summer Apprenticeships – Faculty Information

 • Students must be majoring or pre-majoring in social science, humanities, or arts fields at any UConn campus.

-• This program prioritizes early career students with little to no prior research experience.
+• This program prioritizes early career students with little to no prior experience.
 Eligibility is limited to undergraduates in their first, second, and third year of study.
 Students from underrepresented backgrounds and 1st generation students are encouraged to apply.

 • Students must be in good academic standing at the time of application and must remain in good academic standing while participating in the program.